What is Accounting?

 Job Growth in Accounting

-The Bureau of Labor Statistics predicts a 6 percent growth rate for accountant positions by 2031, which is as fast as the national average.
-The more people who are working means more financial records to be maintained and filed.
+The Bureau of Labor Statistics predicts a 4 percent growth rate for accountant positions by 2032, which is as fast as the national average of all occupations.
+The increasing work force means more financial records to be maintained and filed.

 Accountants who are CPAs will have the best job prospects, as do graduates with master’s degrees.
 However, because there will be such a high demand, entry-level positions will also be readily available.